 On Your Right to Practice

-Such individuals are free to educate clients on how to use health foods, meditation practices, and lifestyle changes, including the use of herbal remedies and natural protocols for their mental, emotional, physical, and spiritual wellbeing.
+Such individuals are free to educate clients on how health foods, meditation practices, and lifestyle changes, including the use of herbal remedies and natural protocols for mental, emotional, physical, and spiritual wellbeing.

-Of course there’s always the occasional crazy person who studies natural medicine and pretends to be a medical doctor, but that’s one of the reasons we screen all applicants to our school.
+Of course there’s always the occasional crazy person who studies natural medicine and pretends to be a licensed medical doctor, but that’s one of the reasons we screen all graduates at the School of Holistic Medicine.